sunil-gumatimath/react-hooks/README.md

 ## 🧪 Running Examples

 The main `App.jsx` file imports and displays different hook examples.
-By default, only the `CubeCalculator` component is active.
+By default, only the `UseCallbackComponent` component is active.
 To test other components:

 1. Uncomment the desired imports in `App.jsx`
 2. Add the component to the JSX return statement